Welcome to the Emus Class!

 - Immerse your child in language and talk to them/encourage them to talk to you throughout the day.
 Get them to ask for items and ask for ‘more’ if they enjoy things.

-- Try to say ‘finished’ when an activity is over and see if your child can accept this and listen to your instruction.
+- Try to say ‘finished’ and count to 10 when an activity is over and see if your child can accept this and listen to your instruction.

 - Ask your child to get things e.g. get a drink or get some food and see if they can follow the instructions that you ask.